 What Gear Do I Need For A Draft Party?

 Here are a few things that you’ll want to have for your party.
-Some of them can be saved and reused for future drafts.
+Save and reuse them for future drafts.

 Timer – Each team manager has a set time limit (usually 90 seconds or 2 minutes) to make their pick.
 A digital timer will help your timekeeper officially track the time and provide a 30 second warning.
 It’s easiest if the timekeeper is not a league member so that all the players and the commissioner can focus on the draft.

 Football Themed Party Supplies – Add a fun atmosphere to your draft party with football themed cups, plates or other accessories.
-Make clean up easy for yourself with paper products that can be easily thrown away or recycled.
+Make clean up easy for yourself with paper products that you can easily throw away or recycle.
 You can re-use any left over supplies for tailgating or a game day party.
 Or save them for next year’s draft party.

 Football Videos – Keep everyone entertained with some football videos featuring great plays or momentous games.
 You can have these playing on your TV before or during the draft.
 During the draft, keep the volume muted so it doesn’t interrupt the player picks.